Cherrett/DFA-Learning-Toolkit/README.md

 	├── go.sum      			# Module file 2.
 	└── main.go				# Main executable with a simple CLI.

-Please note that some datasets were ommited from the submission due to their size.
+Please note that some datasets were omitted from the submission due to their size.
 These can be found at: https://github.com/Cherrett/DFA-Learning-Datasets.